WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 Have you seen the pictures of the cars crashing into each other because the believers have suddenly disappeared?
 This is totally unscriptural and crazy.

-If you do you will find that the Lord will never talk to you about a pre-tribulation rapture to escape suffering.
+Why don’t you pray and ask the Lord, just as I did.
+Do you hear from the Lord?
+If you do, you will find that the Lord will never talk to you about a pre-tribulation rapture to escape suffering.

 Have you ever heard anyone prophesy about the pre-tribulation rapture?
 No, you haven’t, and you never will.
 Why?
-Because it is not a burden of the spirit realm, it is a mental concept, a part of the destructive model of scriptural interpretation termed Dispensationalism.
+Because it is not a burden of the spirit realm; it is a mental concept, a part of the destructive model of scriptural interpretation termed Dispensationalism.

-What is the Lord talking about these days?
-The Lord is talking about judgment on America if His people do not start keeping His commandments.
-He is telling us to get our house in order so we may be able to stand in the age of moral horrors that is upon us.
-He is advising us to lay up the good corn of His Word because we cannot fight our way into the land of promise while eating manna.
+• He is telling us to get our house in order so we may be able to stand in the age of moral horrors that is upon us.

-He is urging us to prepare our young people because an unprecedented anointing is going to come upon them so they can bear witness of Christ throughout the whole world.
+• He is urging us to prepare our young people because an unprecedented anointing is going to come upon them so they can bear witness of Christ throughout the whole world.

-He is telling us to be prepared for the greatest revival of all history as the Gospel of the Kingdom of God is preached for a witness to every nation.
+• He is telling us to be prepared for the greatest revival of all history as the Gospel of the Kingdom of God is preached for a witness to every nation.

-He is telling us to work with the Holy Spirit as our worldliness, passions, and self-will are driven from us to prepare a place for the Father and the Son to inhabit.
+• He is telling us to work with the Holy Spirit as our worldliness, passions, and self-will are driven from us to prepare a place for the Father and the Son to inhabit.

-He is commanding us to present our body a living sacrifice so we may learn to use the gifts and ministries He has placed within us.
+• He is commanding us to present our body a living sacrifice so we may learn to use the gifts and ministries He has placed within us.

-He is telling us He has kept the good wine until now, that it is time to get ready for the coming of the Kingdom of God to the earth.
+• He is telling us He has kept the good wine until now, that it is time to get ready for the coming of the Kingdom of God to the earth.

-He is exhorting us to grow in the unity of faith toward God and in the knowledge of God’s ways, to be discipled by the written Word.
+• He is exhorting us to grow in the unity of faith toward God and in the knowledge of God’s ways, to be discipled by the written Word.

-He is warning us to test the spirits because much deception already has entered the ranks of Christian believers.
+• He is warning us to test the spirits because much deception already has entered the ranks of Christian believers.

-He is telling us to look to our families that the hearts of the children may be turned toward their parents and the parents toward their children.
+• He is telling us to look to our families that the hearts of the children may be turned toward their parents and the parents toward their children.

 If you will pray and listen (God is not that far away from you), these are the things you will hear.

+People write and tell me all they are hearing in the churches is rapture, rapture, rapture, grace, grace, grace.
 We who are called to teach have been commanded to make disciples of all nations.
 We make disciples by teaching them the Lord’s commandments so they may grow in the unity of the faith and the knowledge of the Son of God, and then be able to disciple others.
 Am I correct in this?
 Is this what the Lord commanded?

-As we grow in the unity of the faith and the knowledge of the Son of God we fulfill the need of God for an abode and the need of mankind for a true and faithful witness of God in the present hour (people are in desperate need today!) and for righteous rulers and priests in the ages to come so the people of the saved nations may live in love, joy, peace, and security.
+As we grow in the unity of the faith and the knowledge of the Son of God, we fulfill God’s need for an abode and mankind&rquo;s need for a true and faithful witness of God in the present hour (people are in desperate need today!), and for righteous rulers and priests in the ages to come so the people of the saved nations may live in love, joy, peace, and security.

 Are you with me this far?